Consumer culture of China: Extreme markets

-Wet Markets
+Wet markets

 During the last decade of the Mao Era, around 36 million people in the Chinese population died from famine.
 However, after Deng Xiaoping started to make economic reforms in order to reduce famines, Chinese farmers were to privately grow and produce their own source of food, and were allowed to directly sell their products to consumers.
 As the state no longer controlled food production and set fixed prices on products, this led to agricultural production and consumption in China increased rapidly.
 However, many farmers chose to hunt wildlife in order to provide for themselves and sell, and this led to the rise of wet markets in China.
 Often, these wild animals would be kept in poor conditions and caged close to one another.
 The transfer of diseases from animals to one another would become quite common as a result due to these poor regulations in these wet markets.
 These wet markets would also create damage to the environment and ecosystem as many endangered animals who were already at risk of being extinct were now being sold off for consumption.
 Rising incomes as a result of the new economic reforms, that allowed for more people to purchase rare animals in these wet markets.
 The consumption of these endangered animals in banquets was portrayed as a symbol of wealth and luxury, a lifestyle that was valued highly in China's new consumer culture.
 Many who also consumed the meat of these endangered animals may believe in superstitions where the consumption of these animals' meat would enhance certain behavior.
 Animals from all around the world, not just local Chinese wildlife, such as the Bengal Tiger, Asian leopards, lynx, otters, pangolin, bears, turtles, and Brazilian lizards are a few examples of animals that are sold at these markets.
-Smuggling rings started to transfer the skin and meat of these animals to wet markets despite the Chinese government's effort to reduce the amount of endangered animals sold at these markets.
+Smuggling rings started to transfer the skin and meat of these animals to wet markets despite the Chinese government's effort to reduce the number of endangered animals sold at these markets.
 These smuggling rings will extend from China to regions all the way in South America.
 Over 5000 different endangered animals have been found to be sold in these smuggling rings.
 The Wildlife Protection Law that was passed in 1989 is one example of the Chinese government trying to regulate extreme markets like the wet market, however failed.
 This law made it illegal to buy or consume animals that were internationally protected and endangered, but consumption still continued.
 This has contributed to many animals like Tigers and Himalayan black bears almost going extinct due to excessive Chinese consumption.
 Due to these markets and the poor conditions animals face, China is met with international pressure from animal rights groups and European Parliament.